 More Pix

-The day we took off to stabilize my water poisining setback was a very productive one for me.
+The day we took off to rest after my water poisoning setback, was a very productive one for me.
 At long last, I was able to get in to my on line banking!
-Now I know exactly how low my funds are but I did also get into my Pay Pal account for the first time on the road as well.
-And Don Loomis, our 2004 TransCon scout was there waiting for me with the gift of a one hundred dollar day on the road.
-As was Ed Cox, the man who, as the Sacramento bike coordinator, wears a plethora of other hats in turning his city into a qaulity of life jewel.
+Now I know exactly how low my funds are but I did also get into my PayPal account for the first time on the road as well.
+And Don Loomis, our 2004 TransCon scout was there waiting for me with the gift of a one-hundred dollar day on the road.
+As was Ed Cox, the man who, as the Sacramento bike coordinator, wears a plethora of other hats in turning his city into a quality of life jewel.
 He bought two days!!

-Buoyed by those two shows of support, I kept stacking up the off the road successes.
+Buoyed by those two shows of support, I kept stacking up the off-the-road successes.
 Also of note is the fact that I finally got my iPhone data offloaded and saved!
 Toward that end, you may soon be seeing more photos the limits of my connection speed have kept my iPhone from letting you see...

-At twenty miles from our destiantion, lightning strikes danced on the mountain tops on both sides of us when soon it was our turn to incur their wrath.
+At twenty miles from our destination, lightning strikes danced on the mountain tops on both sides of us when soon it was our turn to incur their wrath.
 The wind grew and the skies opened up with 1/2 inch sized hail pellets.
 With nowhere to duck for cover, all we could do was ride.
 After about two miles, Manny found a bridge.
-Used by local farmers, it did not rise above the freeway, but stayed at its level so it was hard for me to see when I saw him disapear around the guard rail that also shielded it from view.
+Used by local farmers, it did not rise above the freeway, but stayed at its level so it was hard for me to see when I saw him disappear around the guard rail that also shielded it from view.

 The spot Manny had staked out looked like a swallow's den As the storm raged outside, the little birds were flying all around and in and out of the little mud homes they had built under the freeway's road bed.
+There were many hundreds of them.

-The storm lasted another 20 or 30 minutes before we got back on our bikes and started to head for Wells once again.
-To add insult to injury, the rumble divots began again.
+It was not long before we were back on our bikes and headed for Wells once again.
+To add even more obstacles to our path, the rumble divots began again.
 What could be worse, I wondered.
 It almost seemed par for today's course that it would soon get so cold that I couldn't feel my hands.
-This meant no eating or drinking, photos or notes recorded until we reached the first hotel closest to 80. the Rest Inn Suites, where according to the manager, 50 degrees below zero was once a winter time reality and it rained every day there last May.
+This meant no eating or drinking, photos or notes recorded until we reached the first hotel closest to I-80, the Rest Inn Suites, where according to the manager, 50 degrees below zero was once a winter time reality and that it has rained every day there last May.

-He also told us that at 6300 feet, they are higher than Denver.
-We climb to over 7500 feet tomorrow.
+He also told us that at 6,300 feet, they are higher than Denver.
+We climb to over 7,500 feet tomorrow.
 I feel grateful to all of you who have made this warm room possible.

 THX 4 all of U!!